On A Scale From 1 to 5: Quantifying Hallucination in Faithfulness Evaluation: Acknowledgment

-This work was conducted at and funded by Data and AI, Expedia Group Inc. The authors would like to thank the anonymous reviewers for their detailed, kind, and constructive reviews; Anirudh Kamalapuram Muralidhar for the initial work on the LLM rubrics; Magdalena Labori and Ananth Raj GV on the valuable feedback; Saman Enayati, Zoe Yang, and Mani Najmabadi for their supports; and David Cohen, Rose James, and Christina Riggs on legal guidance.
+This work was conducted by Data and AI, Expedia Group Inc. The authors would like to thank the anonymous reviewers for their detailed, kind and constructive reviews; Anirudh Kamalapuram Muralidhar for the initial work, Adam Johns and the team for the related work on the LLM rubrics; Magdalena Labori and Ananth Raj GV for the valuable feedback; Saman Enayati, Zoe Yang, and Mani Najmabadi for their supports; and David Cohen, Rose James, and Christina Riggs for legal guidance.